MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 > On Supervised devices with the configuration profile, Microsoft Defender for Endpoint can access the entire URL and if it is found to be phishing, it is blocked.
 > On an Unsupervised device, Microsoft Defender for Endpoint has access to only the domain name, and if the domain is not a phishing URL, it won't be blocked.

-## Optional Permissions
+## Optional permissions

-Microsoft Defender for Endpoint on iOS enables **Optional Permissions** in the onboarding flow.
+Microsoft Defender for Endpoint on iOS enables optional permissions in the onboarding flow.
 Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
-With this feature, admins can deploy Defender for Endpoint on BYOD devices without enforcing the mandatory **VPN Permission** during onboarding.
+With this feature, admins can deploy Defender for Endpoint on BYOD devices without enforcing the mandatory VPN permission during onboarding.
 End users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for enrolled devices (MDM).

 ### Configure optional permissions using MDM

-Admins can use the following steps to enable **Optional VPN** permission for enrolled devices.
+Admins can use the following steps to enable Optional VPN permission for enrolled devices.

 1. In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Apps** \> **App configuration policies** \> **Add** \> **Managed devices**.